leminlimez/Nugget/README.md

 # Nugget
 Unlock your device's full potential!
 Works on all versions iOS 17.0-18.1 beta 4

+Sparserestore was patched in iOS 18.1 beta 5.
+It will not be supported, please stop asking.

 This uses the sparserestore exploit to write to files outside of the intended restore location, like mobilegestalt.

 Note: I am not responsible if your device bootloops.
 Please back up your data before using.